watson-developer-cloud/assistant-toolkit/integrations/webchat/examples/web-chat-security/README.md

 - After starting the server, open [http://localhost:3001/index.html](http://localhost:3001/index.html).
 - Open web chat and click or type "Send something secure".
-- Click the login/logout button to log in or out of the site and use web chat to send "Send something secure" to see Watson Assistant get updated with the changing user ID.
+- Click the login/logout button to log in or out of the site and use web chat to send "Send something secure" to see IBM watsonx Assistant get updated with the changing user ID.

 ## Setting up your own assistant